-Leatherhead War Memorials: Mark Allen von Bergen
+Lt Mark Allen von Bergen RN

 Town Memorial World War II

-Lieutenant VON BERGEN RN, Mark Allen:
+Lieutenant von BERGEN RN, Mark Allen

 H.M.
 Submarine Parthian